tesselode/mika-micro/manual.md

 When enabled, the low pass filter removes high frequencies from the sound, resulting in a darker, more subdued sound.
 The resonance knobs add a "ringing" sound, which is a commonly used effect in electronic music.

 ##### Controls
+- **Enabled**: turns the filter on or off.
 - **Cutoff**: sets the cutoff frequency.
 The farther to the left the knob is turned, the darker the sound.
-When this knob is turned all the way to the right, the filter will be bypassed completely, saving CPU cycles.
 - **Resonance**: creates a ringing sound around the cutoff frequency.
 - **Key tracking**: adjusts the cutoff proportionally (right) or inversely (left) with the pitch of the voice.
 When turned all the way to the right, the filter will affect the timbre of every note equally.